Skip to Main Content

 GAINSCO car insurance cost

-The price you pay for auto insurance depends on several factors, including your driving record, location, type of vehicle you drive, and in some states, your credit-based insurance score.
+As of April 2025, the national average cost of car insurance is $2,685 for full coverage and $800 for minimal coverage.
+The price for your auto insurance depends on several factors, including your driving record, location, type of vehicle you drive, and in some states, your credit-based insurance score.
 With this in mind, you may be paying more or less than the average rate.

-Premium data from GAINSCO Insurance is unavailable, so you will need to request a quote to find out how much its coverage will cost.
+Premium data from GAINSCO is unavailable, so you will need to request a quote to determine if it meets your coverage and budget requirements.

 Get personalized auto insurance quotes